HealthSamurai/documentation/modules-1/profiling-and-validation/fhir-schema-validator/supported-implementation-guides.md

 ---

-### Da Vinci - Documentation Templates and Rules
+### Documentation Templates and Rules

 <details>
 <summary>Description</summary>

 The Documentation Templates and Rules (DTR) Implementation Guide (IG) specifies how payer rules can be executed in a provider context to ensure that documentation requirements are met.
-The IG is a companion to the Coverage Requirements Discovery (CRD) IG, which uses CDS Hooks to query payers to determine if there are documentation requirements for a proposed medication, procedure or other service. (built Tue, Nov 7, 2023 13:45+0000+00:00)
+The IG is a companion to the Coverage Requirements Discovery (CRD) IG, which uses CDS Hooks to query payers to determine if there are documentation requirements for a proposed medication, procedure or other service. (built Fri, Feb 18, 2022 15:42+0000+00:00)

 </details>

 **Versions**

-* `hl7.fhir.us.davinci-dtr#2.0.0`
 * `hl7.fhir.us.davinci-dtr#1.1.0-ballot`
 * `hl7.fhir.us.davinci-dtr#1.0.0`
 * `hl7.fhir.us.davinci-dtr#0.2.0`